Followers

 Exchange Student

-Three years later, he left his mother to accompany his father on a diplomatic mission to Europe, which was the beginning of his real education.
+Three years later, he left his mother to accompany his father on a diplomatic mission to Europe, which marked the beginning of his real education.
 From 1778 to 1779, he studied at a private school in Paris, where he developed his fluency in French, the language of diplomats.
-Following this, he attended the University of Leiden in the Netherlands, learning some Dutch.
+Following this, he attended the University of Leiden in the Netherlands, where he learned some Dutch.

 The Boy Prodigy

-By 1781, he was accomplished enough in French for his father to arrange John Quincy a post as private secretary to one of America's foremost diplomats, Francis Dana, who had been named US Envoy to Russia's court at St. Petersburg.
-When Dana's mission proved unfruitful, he returned to Paris, where he served as a secretary to the American Commissioners during their negotiations with the British.
+By 1781, he was skilled enough in French for his father to arrange a post for John Quincy as private secretary to one of America's foremost diplomats, Francis Dana, who had been named US Envoy to the court of Russia in St. Petersburg.
+When Dana's mission proved unsuccessful, he returned to Paris, where he worked as a secretary to the American Commissioners during their negotiations with the British.

 The Law and the Hague

-When the Treaty of Paris was signed, he returned to the US to study at Harvard College and then Newburyport under the tutelage of Theophilus Parsons, where he read the law.
-By 1790, he was a member of the Bar in Boston.
-Adams went into private practice but also began penning pamphlets on political doctrine and foreign policy, in the latter case supporting President George Washington's firm stance on neutrality.
-This gained him an appointment as US minister to the Netherlands in 1794.
+When the Treaty of Paris was signed, he returned to the U.S. to study at Harvard College and then in Newburyport under the guidance of Theophilus Parsons, where he studied law.
+By 1790, he was a member of the bar in Boston.
+Adams entered private practice but also started writing pamphlets on political doctrine and foreign policy, supporting President George Washington's strong stance on neutrality in the latter case.
+This earned him an appointment as US minister to the Netherlands in 1794.

 President George Washington

-The wars of the French Revolution were raging, and the Hague was a capital full of diplomatic intrigue.
-Adams's dispatches and letters provided the Washington administration (which included his dad as Vice President) valuable information.
-He served a temporary post in London to help bring about the 1794 Jay Treaty—a pivotal and controversial foreign policy initiative.
+The wars of the French Revolution were raging, and The Hague was a capital filled with diplomatic intrigue.
+Adams's dispatches and letters provided the Washington administration (which included his father as Vice President) with valuable information.
+He held a temporary position in London to help facilitate the 1794 Jay Treaty—a pivotal and controversial foreign policy initiative.

 The Diplomat

-For his able service, in 1796, President Washington appointed him US Envoy to Portugal, but when Dad became the nation's second president, he switched his son's assignment to Prussia.
+For his commendable service, in 1796, President Washington appointed him as the US Envoy to Portugal.
+However, when Dad became the nation's second president, he changed his son's assignment to Prussia.
 But pleasure before business—Adams married Louisa Catherine Johnson, a diplomat's daughter whom he met in Paris when he was just twelve.
-She proved a charming and able partner to the rising young diplomat.
+She proved to be a charming and capable partner to the rising young diplomat.
 They married in London before heading to Berlin, where he negotiated a treaty of amity and commerce with the Prussians.
-But in 1800, politics flipped on him with the election of Thomas Jefferson, who recalled Adams from his post.
+But in 1800, politics turned against him with the election of Thomas Jefferson, who recalled Adams from his post.

 Louisa Catherine Johnson Adams